ci2131a/Python/README.md

 # An Exercise in using Python

 The Python programming language is a powerful tool when analyzing and interpretting varied types of data.
-This repository will hold various examples in using Python for data science.
-Files collected from work completed in various locations such as traditional university classes as well as online classes.
+This repository will hold various examples in using Python for data science and machine learning.
+Additional files exist to serve as a refresher to programming in Python.
+All files are a collection of notes an exercies from work completed in traditional university classes as well as online classes and tutorials.
 See [Sources](#source) for more information.

 ## [Getting Started with Python](https://htmlpreview.github.io/?https://github.com/ci2131a/Python/blob/master/Getting-Started-with-Python.html)